 Innovative components instantiating the CAN are called Media-Aware Network Elements (MANE).
-They are actually CAN-enabled routers and associated managers, offering together content-aware and context-aware Quality of Service/Experience (QoS/QoE), content-aware security, and monitoring features, in cooperation with the other elements of the ecosystem.
+They are actually CAN-enabled routers and associated managers, offering together content-aware and context-aware Quality of Service/Experience, security, and monitoring features, in cooperation with the other elements of the ecosystem.

 The upper layer, i.e., the Service Environment, uses information delivered by the CAN layer and enforces network-aware application procedures, in addition to user context-aware ones.
-The Service Environment comprises Service Providers and Content Providers (SP/CP) which offer high-level media services (e.g., video streaming, video on demand, live TV) and to the end users.

-The novel proposed Home-Box (HB) entity is a physical and logical entity located at end users' premises and gathering context, content, and network information essential for realizing the big picture.
+The novel proposed Home-Box (HB) entity is a physical and logical entity located at end-users' premises and gathering context, content, and network information essential for realizing the big picture.
 Associated with the architecture there exists an open, metadata-driven, interoperable middleware for the adaptation of advanced, distributed media resources to the users' preferences and heterogeneous contexts enabling an improved Quality of Experience.
 The adaptation will be deployed at both the HB and CAN layers making use of scalable media resources as outlined in the next section.

-For more detailed information the interested reader is referred to [3].
+For more detailed information the interested user is referred to [3].